So many PAs I meet are unsatisfied with their careers.

-If these counterforces become strong enough you can lose complete contact with your uniqueness, the reason you went into medicine, who you really are.
+If these counterforces become strong enough, you can lose complete contact with your uniqueness, the reason you went into medicine, and who you really are.

 You come to see pleasure and fulfillment as something that comes from outside of work.

-Because you are increasingly less engaged in your career you fail to pay attention to changes going on in the field, you fall behind the times and pay a price for this.
+Because you are increasingly less engaged in your career, you fail to pay attention to changes going on in the field, and you fall behind the times and pay a price for this.

-At all cost, you must avoid such a fate!
+At all costs, you must avoid such a fate!
 The process of following your life task all the way to mastery can begin at any point in life.

 Three Steps to Realign With Your Goals as a Physician Assistant